Multi-Robot Motion Planning with Diffusion Models: Method

 \subsection{Sequencing Diffusion Models for Long Horizon Planning}

 Diffusion models have shown notable success in learning trajectory distributions within specific contexts.
-However, they face challenges in modeling complex trajectory distributions and generalizing to diverse contexts (e.g., significantly different obstacle layouts).
-To tackle this issue, we propose utilizing an ensemble of local diffusion models rather than a single model for a single robot.
-Each local model is trained to capture the trajectory distribution of a particular motion pattern within a local map segment, and we combine multiple models sequentially for long-horizon single-robot planning.
-This approach offers three advantages: (1) Easier learning with simple, demonstrable motion patterns.
-(2) Better generalization across different contexts.
-(3) Effective scaling for large maps, aiding long-term planning.
+However, they face challenges in modeling complex trajectory distributions and generalizing to diverse contexts (e.g., significantly different obstacle layouts). \rebuttal{We propose utilizing an ensemble of local diffusion models for each robot to facilitate varying-context planning.
+Each local model is trained to capture a particular motion pattern, i.e., a trajectory distribution generated by a hidden cost function defined by a specific task dataset.
+For example, near a conveyor belt, we can define a motion pattern requiring robots to pass through either the top corridor right-to-left, or the bottom corridor left-to-right.
+By sequentially combining multiple local models, each corresponding to a local map segment, we enable long-horizon single-robot planning that is easier to learn, generalizes well to different contexts, and scales effectively to large maps. }

 During online planning, given a specific single-robot task $\mathcal{O}^i$ (which includes the start state and the termination condition), we can query the task-relevant local diffusion models to generate a full-horizon motion plan.
 Motivated by \cite{mishra2023generative}, this is done by sampling from the local models in parallel, while incorporating a \textit{cross-conditioning} term that constrains the local trajectories to connect seamlessly.
 Let $\traj{i,l}{}$ be a local trajectory sampled from a local probability distribution $p^l$.
 The goal of the single-robot planner is to sample from the posterior distribution of trajectories: